bmedicke/quantum_cryptography/software.md

 * install dependencies `pip3.9 install -r requirements.txt`
 * start the notebook with `jupyter notebook`

-While working with an activated virtual environment you should always be able to simply use `python` and `pip`.
+**While working with an activated virtual environment you should always be able to simply use `python` and `pip`.**

+---

+To update the requirements file (after addding new libraries to the project) run `pip3 freeze > requirements.txt`.

 # libraries